 - Corticosteroid injection near the Achilles tendon.

-- Other medical conditions which can make the tendon more prone to rupture; for example, rheumatoid arthritis, gout and systemic lupus erythematosus (SLE) - lupus.
+- Other medical conditions which can make the tendon more prone to rupture; for example, rheumatoid arthritis, gout and systemic lupus erythematosus.

 - Certain antibiotic medicines may slightly increase the risk of having an Achilles tendon rupture.
 These are the quinolone antibiotics such as ciprofloxacin and ofloxacin.
-The risk of having an Achilles tendon rupture with these antibiotics is actually very low, and mainly applies if you are also taking corticosteroid medication or are over the age of about 60.
+The risk of having an Achilles tendon rupture with these antibiotics is actually very low and mainly applies if you are also taking corticosteroid medication.

 How common is Achilles tendon rupture?

-It affects about 1 in 5,000 people at any one time.
+It affects about 1 in 15,000 people at any one time, increasing to 1 in 8,000 in competitive athletes.
 It can occur at any age but is most common in people between the ages of 30 and 50.

 What are the symptoms of Achilles tendon rupture?